-Due to the ongoing pandemic, the annual B’Town Jazz Fest had to be cancelled this year.
+Due to the ongoing pandemic, the 2020 B’Town Jazz Fest had to be cancelled.
 However, B’Town Jazz has taken up the challenge of producing a series of virtual performances that you won’t want to miss!

 A new video will premiere on the first Saturday of each month @ 8pm Eastern Sept.
 2020 – Aug.
 2021

 B’Town Jazz is excited to host the debut performance of a brand new band!
 “Organism is the first step of a long-planned project that can finally emerge as the pandemic wanes,” says Pat Harbison.
 The group includes Pat on trumpet, Meghan Pund on woodwinds, Steve Snyder on Hammond B3 organ, and Chris Parker on drums.